A Young Model in the Studio: A Recent Waterhouse Discovery

 Max Browne, “J.W.
 Waterhouse: Some Recent Discoveries” (2022)

 We are seated across from the young model, who Browne estimates to be about ten or eleven years old, dressed in Italian-influenced attire.
-In the soft window lighting, we see she embodies the ethereal qualities and delicate features characteristic of Waterhouse’s later nymph-like figures, such as St. Cecilia (1895), Hylas and the Nymphs (1896), and Flora and the Zephyrs (1897), suggesting a pivotal period in the artist’s career marked by a shift in interest towards “occult and pagan mysticism” (Browne, 71).
-This newfound work not only highlights Waterhouse’s evolving style but also sheds light on the changing dynamics of the art market during that time.
+In the soft window lighting, we see she embodies the ethereal qualities and delicate features characteristic of Waterhouse’s later nymph-like figures, such as St. Cecilia (1895), Hylas and the Nymphs (1896), and Flora and the Zephyrs (1897).
+This newfound work may mark a pivotal period in Waterhouse’s career as he shifted his interest towards “occult and pagan mysticism” and the trends in the art market began to change (Browne, 71).

 Carefully study the bridge of the nose and lower lip of the violinist on the right, do you think these features look similar to the young sitter?